drazdra/UNN/README.md

 All of this, as i reason here, should force the model to rely upon figures consisting of *average* similar values, and limit its methods for encoding information.

 So now, the model has to encode relatedness through proportions of specific groups of axes, rather than through all of them, because changing a single axis may change proportions and values of *other* axes.
-So the most reliable way to ensure the signal passes is to isolate a certain group of axes via some specific gain, so that this specific combination always passes the normalization gate with the same distortion level.
+The most reliable way to ensure the signal passes is to isolate a certain group of axes via some specific gain, so that this specific combination always passes the normalization gate with the same distortion level.
 The model is forced to tie certain types of figures to certain axes, as they have the specific gain+shift values it finds during training and these are *compatible*, while some other axes might be compatible with other figures.

 Thus, our normalization layer is a huge noise source, significantly complicating the model's means of delivering its signal to the next block.
 And it's also a huge bottleneck as it limits the ways for the model to encode the meaning.